onlyquake/xonotic-wiki/overkill-tutorial.md

 Laser / Blaster
 ---------------

 All weapons in Overkill have the same secondary fire - laser (sometimes called blaster).
-Unlike in vanilla it doesn't deal any damage to enemies or the player, but pushes the player using it (and also flags and nades).
+It pushes the player using it (and also flags and nades), but unlike in vanilla it doesn't deal any damage.
+So blast away, literally.

 Its main uses are:

 - jumping higher - just aim at the floor and shoot
 - climbing walls (no matter how high) - keep shooting the laser at roughly 45° down against a wall